TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

 - **RESTful API:** Exposes a RESTful API for integration with other services.
 - **Scalable and Extendable:** Built to accommodate growth and additional features.

+## How it works:
+- For each created tenant with domain, there will be a seperated database independent from the other tenants.
+You can create users and doctors.
+Assing the user to the doctor and assign the doctor to the domain(tenant) via the admin panel.
-#### **How it works:** Each doctor creates its own patients and appointments.
+- Each doctor creates its own patients and appointments.
 They are being assigned to him by their ID and cannot be viewed, changed or deleted by other users(doctors).

 ## Repository Structure